 CONFIDENCE BUILDING TIPS AND ACTIONS STEPS

 Sexual shame can be very deeply and subconsciously rooted and it can require some deep self discovery work and "digging work" with a good coach to discover it.
-I was shocked how common this problem was with many of my life and confidence coaching clients that I have included this work as a regular part of my life coaching program and a coaching module on the topic in my Self Love & Feminine Confidence Coaching Course.
+I was shocked how common this problem was with many of my life and confidence coaching clients that I have included this work as a regular part of my life coaching program.
 Read carefully the reasons that can be the root cause of sexual shame in the paragraph above and take some time to contemplate, and try to discover if any of them resonates with you.
 Note down in your journal what events from the past or emotionally painful emotional and sexual experiences with your ex partner(s) could bring up the feelings of sexual shame.
 If you were raised in a very conservative environment contemplate on how that could affect your sexual confidence today?
-If you need help with this I have created powerful workbooks in my e-course that can help a lot to achieve breakthroughs and clarity. i have also shared action steps, tools, and exercises that can help in healing sexual shame and increasing sexual confidence.

 SELF CONFIDENCE KILLER #4: FEELINGS OF GUILT AND SHAME AFTER EXPERIENCING FAILURE OR MAKING A MAJOR LIFE MISTAKE